Belayohio/credit-risk-classification/Credit Risk Analysis Report.md

 * classification report:the classification model report; that the model predicted 100 of the health loan or '0' on both precision and recall.and also predicted the high risk loan or '1' 87% of precision and 95% of the recall . the room for the error is very small having the accuracy of over 99% and 100% of precision and  recall.very small room for the false negetive and false positive.

-** i conclude and suggest that the company can use this classfication model('LogisticRegression') to identify the creditworthiness of the borrowers.
+* I conclude and recommend that the company can use this classfication model('LogisticRegression') to identify the creditworthiness of the borrowers.